KaurSeerat/quantium-retail-strategy-and-analytics/README.md

 ## What the project covers

-Three connected tasks that follow how retail analytics actually flows — from understanding your customers, to testing a change, to explaining what it means to a business audience.
+Three connected tasks that follow how retail analytics actually flows,from understanding your customers, to testing a change, to explaining what it means to a business audience.

-**Task 1 — Customer analytics**
+**Task 1 - Customer analytics**

 Cleaned and merged transaction and customer datasets, extracted pack sizes and brand names from product descriptions, and analysed purchasing behaviour across customer segments (lifestage × premium tier).

 Key findings:
 - Older Families were the highest-spending segment in total sales
-- Young Singles/Couples contributed strongly through customer volume — a different commercial lever
+- Young Singles/Couples contributed strongly through customer volume, a different commercial lever
 - Kettle, Doritos and Smiths led brand sales
 - 150g and 175g were the most purchased pack sizes
 - Family segments bought more frequently and in larger quantities per transaction

-**Task 2 — Trial store experimentation**
+**Task 2 - Trial store experimentation**

 Evaluated whether new store layouts improved performance in three trial stores (77, 86, 88) using matched control stores and pre/post comparison.

-Control store matching used sales correlation, customer count correlation, and magnitude similarity — not just a simple average comparison.
+Control store matching used sales correlation, customer count correlation, and magnitude similarity, not just a simple average comparison.

 Results:
 - **Store 77**: ~31% uplift, statistically significant → clear case for rollout